AnandChowdhary/render-deployment-status-action/README.md

 ```

-This workflow uses the latest version of this action and runs every time a new comment is made.
+This workflow uses the latest version of this action and runs whenever a comment is made by Render's app.
 The default GitHub token is used with "write" permission for "deployments".